SSWConsulting/SSW.Rules.Content/rules/github-sprint-templates/rule.md

 Make your GitHub issue templates follow the format of the rules on [Sprint Forecasts](do-you-create-a-sprint-forecast-aka-the-functionality-that-will-be-developed-during-the-sprint) and [Sprint Reviews](https://www.ssw.com.au/rules/do-you-create-a-sprint-review-retro-email) then you are good to go.

 Give your Sprint issues a special "sprint" tag so they can be identified in the backlog.
+Alternatively, you could store them in a separate repo which keeps them apart from your others issues and lets you keep the sprint emails private if you don't want them in your public repo.

 ::: bad